Paying for Car Repairs

-When the at-fault driver does not have insurance but you have taken collision coverage, then your insurance company has to pay for repairing your car.
+When the at-fault driver does not have insurance but you have collision coverage, then your insurance company will pay for repairing your car.
 Collision coverage is no-fault coverage, which means it does not matter who was at fault for the accident.
-However, there is a certain portion of it called “deductible”, which you have to pay.
+However, there is a certain portion of it called the “deductible”, which you have to pay.

 When you and the other driver, both have insurance, then it is better to claim from the insurance company of the other driver, as you will not have to pay the deductible from your own collision insurance.
-Additionally, the insurance company of the other driver will have to pay for a rental car, until your car is repaired.
+Additionally, the insurance company of the other driver will often pay for a rental car, until your car is repaired.